Antiscalant

-An antiscalant is a chemical or pre-treatment chemical that prevents the formation of scale, or crystallized mineral salts, commonly used in water purification systems, pipelines and cooling tower applications.
+An antiscalant is a chemical or pre-treatment chemical that prevents the formation of scale, or crystallized mineral salts, commonly used in water purification systems, pipelines, and cooling tower applications.
 Antiscalants are also known as scale inhibitor agents.
 Scale formation occurs when the concentration of dissolved salts in water exceeds their solubility limits, leading to the precipitation of these salts onto surfaces as hard deposits.
 Antiscalants dissolve the substances accumulated near the membrane surface and reduce the rate of fouling.
 They play a crucial role in preventing scale formation, thus improving the efficiency and longevity of industrial equipment and processes.

 Common ingredients

 Antiscalants could be broadly classified into 3 main categories: phosphorus based AS, synthetic polymeric AS and natural green AS.
 Common active ingredients include phosphonates, polyphosphates, polymers, aminophosphonates and organic acids.
 Antiscalants typically contain a combination of active ingredients that interfere with the crystallization process of scale-forming salts.
-Phosphorus-based antiscalants has the largest application use globally and they can be further classified into phosphorus-based and phosphonate-based AS.
+Phosphorus-based antiscalants have the largest application use globally, and they can be further classified into phosphorus-based and phosphonate-based AS.
 Green antiscalants usually contain natural polymers such as starch and are recently being more widely investigated due to discharge requirements.
 Polymer-based AS are synthetic polymers that have functional groups like carboxylic acid groups, acrylic acid, sulfonic acid, and phosphonic acid groups.
 Common global suppliers of antiscalants include Kurita Water Industries, Avista, Nalco, and Veolia.

 Chemistry and mechanism

-These compounds work by various mechanisms such as suppression of crystallization, dispersion and crystal distortion.
+These compounds work by various mechanisms such as suppression of crystallization, dispersion, and crystal distortion.